waybyte/logicromsdk/docs/book/api/peri/bluetooth.rst

 Bluetooth
 =========

+On RDA8910 chipset, BT 4.2 dual mode is available.
+However Logicrom currently only support BLE mode of operation as GATT server for Bluetooth CLI operation.
+More features will be added in future release.

-MT2503 chipset supports BT3.0 with EDR can work in BT host and client mode.
+On MT2503/MT6261 chipset, BT3.0 with EDR can work in BT host and client mode.
+No BLE is available.

 Currently only SPP profile is supported by SDK.